 It is always best to not get attached to any birds due for the table.
 Slaughtering chickens or seeing a dead chicken you got attached to can be quite a traumatic experience.

 Depending on your breed of chicken, you will also have to deal with deaths.
 Some chicken breeds have a very short lifespan of only 3 years.

 What can start as chicken eye problems or chicken foot problems can quickly lead down a slippery slope.
 You will need to prepare yourself, and your kids, if you have any, before slaughtering a bird for eating or when losing one at the end of its life.

-Overall, the disadvantages keeping chickens are far fewer than the advantages.
+Overall, the advantages of a home flock far outweigh the disadvantages.
 If none of what I’ve mentioned above is a dealbreaker, I would say get the chickens!
 With basic preparation, you can plan for all of the above and have a happy farm life ever after.

 Go for it!
 If it doesn’t work out, at least you tried.
-Just make sure to do your homework by reading our other articles so things can go as smoothly as possible.
+Just make sure to do your homework by reading our other basic care articles so things can go as smoothly as possible.